tankwin08/waveformlidar/README.md

 **Install waveformlidar**
 ---
+A new version is coming on its way, please give it a try.

 The stable version can be found in CRAN and you can use the following code to install:
 ```
 install.packages("waveformlidar")